-Recently readers have been asking me which card offers the best cash back rewards, Discover it® Cashback Match™ with No annual fee or Chase Freedom®.
+Recently readers have been asking me which card offers the best cash back rewards, Discover it® Cashback Match™ or Chase Freedom®.
 Since I carry both and have used their cash rewards, it seemed like a great question to address.

 At first glance, it would seem that the two cards are about equal.
 For example, both offer cash rewards of up to 5%.
 Like so much in life, however, things aren’t always as simple as they first appear.
 So before we evaluate these two cards, let’s make sure we get the facts straight: